jumpingliu/edgex-docs/docs_src/microservices/core/command/GettingStarted.md

 The messages for formatted requests and responses are sharing a common base structure.
 The outermost JSON object represents the message envelope, which is used to convey metadata about request/response including `ApiVersion`, `RequestID`, `CorrelationID`...etc.

-The `Payload` field contains the base64-encoded response body.
+The `Payload` field contains the edgex event and reading.
 The `ErrorCode` field provides the indication of error.
 The `ErrorCode` will be 0 (no error) or 1 (indicating error) as the two enums for error conditions.
 When there is an error (with `ErrorCode` set to 1), then the payload contains a message string indicating more information about the error.